interactivefiction/vimform7/docsrc/source/index.rst

 It is always good to do a bit of planning before starting your work.
 Here are some things to consider before you start adding a feature to Vimform7.

 * What specifically am I trying to add to Vimform7?
 Is it a new vim command?
 Is it a change to the command line scripts?
 Perhaps both?
 What specifically is the change intended to do?
-* What vim plug-in files will I need to change (if any) to accomplish my goal?
+* What vim plugin files will I need to change (if any) to accomplish my goal?
 * What command line scripts will I need to change (if any) to accomplish my goal?
 * What changes should I make to each file I have identified?
 * Are my changes specific to my computing environment or are the general and perhaps useful to all Vimform7 users?